svaksha/aksh/resources.md

 + Nick Parlante: http://codingbat.com/ is a great collection of python and java programming exercises.
 + For web specific: http://www.dontfeartheinternet.com/
 + http://www.codecademy.com/
-+ Greenfoot is a great beginner's language you code in Java, but takes away some of the abstraction because the things you are building are concrete and visible on the screen.
 + http://lifeandcode.tumblr.com/post/11980940683/life-and-codes-learn-to-code-resources-guide has a good collection of resources including a bunch on computer science.
 + There is always the non-gentle introduction, available for free: http://mitpress.mit.edu/sicp/full-text/book/book.html